Sikandar Ka Muqaddar: Plot

 Fifteen years later, Sikandar is a successful project manager in Abu Dhabi due to his grit, determination, and support from Kamini.
-Meanwhile, Jaswinder has spiraled into obsession and alcoholism, and is kicked out of the police force on the same day that his divorce is finalized.
-Losing his purpose in life, he calls Sikandar to apologize, but Sikandar reminds him of the old promise and insists that Jaswinder apologize to him in person.
+Meanwhile, Jaswinder has spiraled into obsession and alcoholism, and is kicked out of the police force on the same day that his divorce is finalised.
+Losing his purpose in life, he calls Sikandar to apologise, but Sikandar reminds him of the old promise and insists that Jaswinder apologise to him in person.
 In Mumbai, Jaswinder sets up a face-to-face meeting in which he admits that his instinct was wrong and details how he manipulated events to heap misery upon Sikandar and his family in an attempt to make him desperate enough to cash in on the solitaires Jaswinder believed he had stolen.
 Sikandar goes to his Mumbai home and breaks off the relationship with Kamini, but promises to make financial arrangements for her and the family.

 Sikandar then travels to a rural conservatory operated by childhood friend Priya, where he retrieves a bonsai pot containing the hidden solitaires.
-But Jaswinder, who had faked the apology after realizing that Sikandar would only seek the solitaires after he was convinced that Jaswinder has given up on the case, tracks him down and holds him at gunpoint at a remote location.
+But Jaswinder, who had faked the apology after realising that Sikandar would only seek the solitaires after he was convinced that Jaswinder has given up on the case, tracks him down and holds him at gunpoint at a remote location.
 Now cornered, Sikandar explains how he pulled off the robbery.
 He had discovered the plan to carry out a large-scale heist at the diamond expo by chance, and hatched his own plan.
 He anonymously tipped off the police to the heist, and took advantage of his knowledge of the security protocols to steal the solitaires in the chaos.
 Due to Sikandar's tip, the heist was stopped and the conspirators gunned down by police.
 Priya, who was a nurse on duty at a nearby hospital, arrived to retrieve the bodies of the conspirators, and Sikandar passed off the stolen solitaires to her before he could be strip searched, and Priya had kept them hidden at her conservatory for years.